-Harmor is one of the most versatile and feature rich soft synths existing today and in this tutorial I will show you how you can easily create rhythmic sequences in Harmor.
+Harmor is one of the most versatile and features rich soft synths existing today and in this tutorial, I will show you how you can easily create rhythmic sequences in Harmor.

 Ok.
 To create something like that, first, open Harmor.
 You may also want to draw some note to the Harmor’s Piano Roll for a quick preview and audition purposes.